yunhanwang1105/Efficient-TAL-vision-language-modeling/README.md

 # Train

 ## Data-limited closed-set scenario
-In the anno_files subfolder, there are annotation files for runing data limited experiments. *"anet_anno_action_50p1.json"* means the first subset with about 50% of the original training data. *"anet_anno_action_20p5.json"* means the fifth subset with about 20% of the original training data.
+In the anno_files subfolder, please unzip *Archive.zip*, there are annotation files for runing data limited experiments. *"anet_anno_action_50p1.json"* means the first subset with about 50% of the original training data. *"anet_anno_action_20p5.json"* means the fifth subset with about 20% of the original training data.
 There are five files for each data amount since we repeat experiments five times.
 Subsets are sampled uniformly using different random seeds.

 Please navigate to STALE_closed, and place the annotation file you would like to use in **data/activitynet_annotations**.